mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

 In the future, we could explore more radical ideas, like storing the callback object pointer directly in Rust.

+# Trait interfaces

+Trait interfaces are passed across the FFI using a 64-bit handle.

+For Rust-implemented traits, the object gets wrapped with an extra Arc (`Arc<Arc<dyn Trait>>`).
+This effectively converts the wide pointer into a normal pointer so it fits in 64-bits.
+For Kotlin-implemented traits, we use a handle map which only generates odd-numbered handles.

+This way we can check the lowest bit to know which side of the FFI the object came from.
+If it's `0` then it's Rust-implemented trait otherwise it's Kotlin-implemented.
+This relies on the fact that the Arc will have alignment > 1.

 # JNI

 This crate uses the low-level `jni_sys` crate rather than the high-level `jni` crate.